lgartrell11/portfolio/README.md

 # loan.c:
 #   This C project is basic loan amortization calculator.
 #   It takes the users input for period of repayment, loan amount, and APR and returns a result per month.
+#
+# Final_Project.xlsx:
+#   This is an excel sheet that shows the 4 most popular programming languages from 2008-2016
+#   Based off an imported datasheet on sheet1, I drew conclusions on the most popular langauges.
+#   The point of this project was to showcase my graphing and coding skills in excel.
+#   Sheet2 and sheet3 shows the statistics I deduced form the data.